International Shipping of a Mobile Command Centre

 Secure Lashing and Bracing

-Supervise loading onto a suitable flat rack or platform, ensuring secure lashing and bracing according to ISO standards to prevent movement during transit.
-This requires specialized heavy-lift equipment and expertise.
+Supervise the loading of the Mobile Command Centre onto a suitable flat rack or platform.
+Ensure secure lashing and bracing in accordance with ISO standards to prevent movement during transit.
+This process requires specialised heavy-lift equipment and experienced personnel.
 Proper securing of the cargo is paramount to prevent damage during transit.

 Ocean Transport